-Adding on, if you had already planned your vacation and did not take into consideration the moon phases, don’t worry, your trip is not ruined.
+Adding on, if you had already planned your vacation and didn't consider the moon phases, don’t worry, your trip is not ruined.
 After all, Puerto Mosquito is the brightest bioluminescent bay in the world!
-Even when having the moon in the sky, we are able to still appreciate bioluminescence.
+Even when the moon is in the sky, we are able to still appreciate bioluminescence.
 Following the full moon, we will notice the moon rising an hour after each night.
 In some cases, it is best to schedule your tour for the first time slot, before the moon rises.
 If you are unsure, ask a booking representative and they will be happy to help you schedule your trip for the best time.

 Dates the bio bay will be closed in 2023: